slackapi/slack-github-action/README.md

 Send data into Slack using this GitHub Action!

+## Example Workflows

+For examples on how to leverage this in your workflows, check out the [example workflows we have](https://github.com/slackapi/slack-github-action/tree/main/example-workflows).

 ## Sending Variables

-You can send GitHub-specific data related to GitHub Action workflow events using [GitHub Contexts](https://docs.github.com/en/actions/learn-github-actions/contexts) and [Variables](https://docs.github.com/en/actions/learn-github-actions/variables) that GitHub Actions provides.
+You can provide data to send with this GitHub Action from various sources:

-For examples on how to leverage this in your workflows, check out the [example workflows we have](https://github.com/slackapi/slack-github-action/tree/main/example-workflows).
+* The default event [context][event-context] with a [payload][event-payload] matching the GitHub event.
+* A custom JSON payload with optional [variables][variables] provided in the GitHub Action step.

+The custom payload can be provided inline in your GitHub workflow or from a file, [detailed with technique 1](#technique-1-slack-workflow-builder), and will be used instead of the default event context if included.

 ## How to Send Data to Slack